-National treasure in spacious area overlooking an impressive pagoda
+A national treasure in a spacious area overlooking an impressive pagoda

-Ninna-ji Temple (Ninnaji) has extensive grounds and has been registered as a world heritage site.
+Ninna-ji Temple has spacious grounds and been registered as a world heritage site.
 At the entrance, there is a huge gate and dramatic Niozou statues to the left and right of the gate.
 Within the grounds are buildings designated as national treasures and important cultural assets.
-From a beautiful garden with a pond and surrounded by trees, you can gaze at the background setting of a five-storied pagoda.
-From the beginning to the middle of April, the famous Omuro-zakura (cherry blossoms) are at their peak, and the temple bustles with many visitors.
+From a beautiful garden with a pond surrounded by trees, you can gaze at the backdrop of a five-storied pagoda.
+From the beginning to middle of April, the famous Omuro-zakura (cherry blossoms) are at their peak, and the temple is bustling with many visitors.
 There are many sights to see at Ninna-ji Temple.
 Please enjoy the views and the buildings with their charm built up over their long history.

 Hokutei (north garden)